 Now that food is back in the “enjoyable” category of my life, I’m back to blogging!
 And I’m looking forward to sharing a few of my “paleo pregnancy” experiences in the days ahead as well.
-In fact, in my next post I plan to share some of the other changes we made in the months just before we conceived.
+In fact, in my next post I plan to share some of the other changes we made in the months just before we conceived (UPDATE: I’ve started a mommy blog, and I’ve listed the steps we took to reverse infertility HERE).
 I’m not sure how many of them are directly related to the fact that we actually did conceive, but I think they’re worth mentioning.
 Stay tuned!

 PS: Our baby is due to arrive around the 4th of July. 🙂